 - Take lisdexamfetamine as prescribed and avoid abrupt withdrawal unless advised by their prescriber. - Attend regularly for monitoring and review appointments with primary care and specialist, and keep contact details up to date with both prescribers.
 Be aware that medicines may be stopped if they do not attend. - Report adverse effects to their GP.
-Seek immediate medical attention if they develop any symptoms as detailed in section 11. - Report the use of any over the counter (OTC) medications to their prescriber and be aware they should discuss the use of lisdexamfetamine with their pharmacist before purchasing any OTC medicines. - Be aware that lisdexamfetamine can affect cognitive function and is subject to drug driving laws, therefore patients must ensure their ability to drive is not impaired before driving (see section 11). - Avoid alcohol during treatment, as it may make some side effects worse.
+Seek immediate medical attention if they develop any symptoms as detailed in section 11.
+Any new or worsening psychiatric symptoms should be highlighted to your clinician as soon as they occur. - Report the use of any over the counter (OTC) medications to their prescriber and be aware they should discuss the use of lisdexamfetamine with their pharmacist before purchasing any OTC medicines. - Be aware that lisdexamfetamine can affect cognitive function and is subject to drug driving laws, therefore patients must ensure their ability to drive is not impaired before driving (see section 11). - Avoid alcohol during treatment, as it may make some side effects worse.
 Avoid recreational drugs. - Lisdexamfetamine is a schedule 2 controlled drug.
 Patients may be required to prove their identity when collecting prescriptions, and should store lisdexamfetamine safely and securely.
 It must not be shared with anyone else. - Patients of childbearing potential should take a pregnancy test if they think they could be pregnant, and inform the specialist or GP immediately if they become pregnant or wish to become pregnant.